 The school bus stop arms were down when both of the students were hit by cars.
 The students are okay, but many fear this will happen again.
 State troopers are trying to raise awareness to keep students safe during National School Bus Safety Week.

 In Texas, it is illegal to pass any school bus that is stopped with a visual sign, either flashing red lights or a stop sign.
 Police officers review the stop arm camera footage and send out tickets in the mail.
 More than 1,700 drivers were cited in a recent 30 day period between Aug.
 22 and Sept.
 22. Each ticket cost $300.
-The school district and city each get 20 percent of the fines, the rest goes to BusGuard.
+The company that administers the bus camera program, American Traffic Solutions, will keep 60 percent of the revenue, AISD gets the rest.

 AISD installed stop arm cameras earlier this year.
 During the first week of school, AISD police said their stop arm cameras caught between 900 and 1,000 violators.
 After the first week of the school year the number of tickets went down each week.
 During the entire school year last year, a total of 6,600 citations were issued.